MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 Consider augmenting manual labeling by using the sensitivity label policy settings of a default label and mandatory labeling.
 A default label helps to set a base level of protection settings that you want applied to all your content.
 Mandatory labeling ensures users label documents and emails.
 However, without comprehensive user training and other controls, these settings can result in inaccurate labeling.

-See these additional steps to protect your organization’s data:
+See these additional resources to protect your organization’s data:

 - [Create DLP policies](/purview/dlp-learn-about-dlp) for files and email.
 - [Create retention policies](/purview/create-retention-policies) to keep what you need and delete what you don’t.